AtomMaterialUI/material-theme-docs/docs/about-subscription-model.md

 JetBrains IDEs (but VSCode, Sublime, etc as well).

 Therefore, it requires constant maintenance, constantly checking what's new and what's broken and fix it accordingly.
-If you check the state of the plugin a few years ago you'd see that it is completely different to what it is today.
+If you check the state of the plugin a few years ago, you'd see that it is completely different to what it is today.
 Perhaps the core have stayed the same, but it has a lot of new features, improvements etc.

 So paying up one-time would only be good if you never update your IDE.
 If that's your case, well then it's another story.